hackolade/fetch/README.md

 1. Click on *Next* until you complete the installation process.
 1. Start the application with `test:app:proxy-https-inspection`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate using the *Windows Certificate Manager* (search for `certmgr.msc` in the *Start* menu).

+## Test custom application settings

+The test cases that are described in this section cover the configuration of custom network settings in the application itself.

+### [APP] Test connection through a proxy

+In this case, the app connects to the server through a proxy that has been configured in the app itself.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:white_check_mark: **MacOS**, :white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy`.
+It should render all connections with a green background.

+### [APP] Test connection through a proxy that requires basic authentication

+In this case, the app connects to the server through a proxy that has been configured in the app itself.
+That proxy requires a username and a password.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:warning: **MacOS**, :warning: **Windows**: follow the instructions below.
+Note that the server cannot be contacted from the `main` process because [the 'login' event](https://www.electronjs.org/docs/latest/api/app#event-login) is not emitted for that process, which ultimately leads to a `HTTP #407 Proxy Authentication Required`.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy-basic-auth`.
+It should render all connections with a green background.

+### [APP] Test connection through a proxy configured via a PAC file

+In this case, the app connects to the server through the proxy that is returned by a PAC file that has been configured in the app itself.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:white_check_mark: **MacOS**, :white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy-pac-file`.
+It should render all connections with a green background.

+## Known Issues

+### I am on Windows and I get the error "$'\r': command not found"

+This problem is related to line break differences between operating systems.
+To fix it, just save the [Dockerfile](./Dockerfile) using the LF line break (e.g. from the status bar in Visual Studio Code).